ciathyza/skyrim-optimization-guide-2018/README.md

 This tool can be used to backup and restore all ENB-related files from the Skyrim folder and create presets to easily switch ENBs.
 A real time saver!
 Download it from [www.nexusmods.com/skyrimspecialedition/mods/4143](https://www.nexusmods.com/skyrimspecialedition/mods/4143) and install it.
 No need to run it via Mod Organizer since MO doesn't manage files that are located directly in the Skyrim root folder.

+#### 3.9 Bethini

+A tool that creates clean ini files that are up-to-date with the latest knowledge about Skyrim's ini settings.
+It's recommended to create fresh ini files with this tool and then adapt them to your preference (disable the game controller for example).
+Download at [www.nexusmods.com/skyrim/mods/69787](https://www.nexusmods.com/skyrim/mods/69787).

 ---

 ### 4. Graphics Driver Settings